fossasia/wp-tweet-feed-plugin/readme.txt

 = 2.2.3 =
 * The Twitter-pocolypse hit a while back but since so many servers are 64 bit it wasn't an issue.
 This fixes links for users on 32 bit servers.
+* Fix some notices thrown by translated strings

 = 2.2.2 =
 * Fix issue introduced in 2.2.1 with an incorrect function name '_hashtagLink' (sorry about that)